GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

         }
     ]);
     ```

-## Task 8: Test the Bot from the Emulator
+## Task 7: Test the Bot from the Emulator

-In this task you will test the latest changes you made to your bot.

-1. Run your code and open the emulator pointing to your running bot.
+1. Run the app from a console (`node app.js`) and open the emulator.
+Type the bot URL as usual (`http://localhost:3978/api/messages`).

-1. Type `explore knowledge base` and send it to the bot and next you may see listed the categories you upload to DocumentDB.
+1. Type `explore knowledge base`.
+You should get a list of the article categories you uploaded to Cosmos DB.

     ![exercise4-emulator-explorekb](./images/exercise4-emulator-explorekb.png)